Feedbacks and Actions

 Description

 Give your Feedback Handler a readable description.
-This will be shown in the header and can make your behavior more easy to understand
+This will be shown in the header and can make your behavior easier to understand.

 Color